tanchaowen84/voice-clone/src/newsletter/README.md

 The newsletter system is designed with the following components:

 - **Provider Interface**: A common interface for newsletter providers in `types.ts`
-- **Providers**: Implementations for different newsletter service providers
+- **Providers**: Implementations for different newsletter service providers in the `provider` directory
-- **Configuration**: Configuration for newsletter defaults and settings
+- **Configuration**: Configuration for newsletter defaults and settings in `src/config/website.tsx`

 ## Features